Aditya-dev5/Aditya-Dev5/README.md

 ### 🧠 About Me
 - 🔬 I enjoy building **mathematical and computational models** for engineering and healthcare applications.
-- 💻 Experienced in **image & signal processing, numerical PDEs, optimization, and machine learning**.
+- 💻 Experienced in **image & signal processing, numerical PDEs, optimization, and deep learning**.
 - ⚙️ I love exploring the intersection of **mathematics, computation, and technology** to solve real-world problems.
-- 📷 Also a **wildlife photographer** and occasional blogger on applied math, modeling, and science communication.
+- 📷 Also a **wildlife photographer** and occasional **blogger** on applied math, modeling, and science communication.

 ---